jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 4 Loops, Tiling and Load Balancing .md

 ​	"A journey of a thousand miles begins with a single step", or so the saying goes.
 We have gone a few steps since the first, and learned a lot in the way, looking back on each technique utilized to improve performance.
 The main points can be boiled down to 12 lessons I gained while doing this journey:

 - Choosing **good algorithms** matter: don't execute computations that do not add any meaningful results.
 - **Always measure** the performance of your code, either by benchmarking or by profiling. **Don't try to guess** the performance, and only optimize the performance of parts **you measured to be the bottlenecks** for the execution of your code.
+Also: Critical sections **are called "critical" for a reason**.
 - Knowing **how to use** the compiler matter: Compilers translate code into executable and it is necessary knowing how to use them.
 - Data layout in memory matter: This means that thinking about **spatial locality** of data is important and how to store the data used in computation.
 - Utilizing the **available cores** matter: Modern CPU cores require work to be **explicitly distributed** among different execution units
 - Don't try to guess what the compiler is doing, **print reports and profile**.
 Any compiler has features to profile the compiling process, but some compilers can be easier and more informative then others.
-- Critical sections **are called "critical" for a reason**, pay attention to them.
-The deeper a given section is a sequence of nested loops, the more important it is in terms of total performance, because it will be executed that many more times.
+- **Adapting your code to ease the compiler's job is not easy, but it may be necessary.** This is probably one of the less tasteful parts of optimizing code for the traditional developer, but it is part of writing fast code.
 - Know your hardware, know your compiler, **understand flags and use them correctly**, not all flags are important, but the ones that are, *really* are important.
 For me, using flags that direct compilation to target my CPU specifically, enable SIMD and not be too worried about floating point math were the key ones.
 - All resources have a cost, **don't overpay for them**, think carefully how and where threads are being used.
 Launching threads is expensive, launching threads over and over unless otherwise needed is a waste of resource and costs performance.
 - Memory bandwidth is a finite resource and imposes real constraints for performance. **Understanding the memory hierarchy** of your particular hardware does make a difference, and this means that writing your program considering **temporal locality** of your data is Important.
 - **Your are only as fast as your slowest thread**, so how you divide your workload matters.
 It can be difficult to divide the workload among different threads, and this can cause trailing cores. **Exposing hidden parallelism** and parallelizing in a more granular scale can improve performance and load balancing.
 - **When you speedup enough the parallel section of your code, sections that were not important may become bottlenecks**.
 Therefore, always go back to the basics, revisit your hypothesis after each improvement, and check what else can be improved, either by skipping computations or by improving other sections of your code.

 ​	These lessons are nothing new, and many of them can be found one way or another in this wonderful presentation by [Dr. Yelick from NERSC](http://isca09.cs.columbia.edu/ISCA09-WasteParallelComputer.pdf) on "Ten Ways to Waste a Parallel Computer".
+Another amazing resource for learning how to design and implement efficient code is [MIT 6.172 Performance Engineering of Software Systems](https://www.youtube.com/watch?v=o7h_sYMk_oc&list=PLUl4u3cNGP63VIBQVWguXxZZi0566y7Wf) lectures on Youtube, which covers most of the general techniques utilized in this series, and many others not covered here.

-Neverheless, these lessons allowed me to achieve an speedup of over $10,000\times$ comparing the simplest unoptimized code against the code with the best algorithm and best implementation, which is an astounding achievement by any measure.
+​	Nevertheless, these lessons allowed me to achieve an speedup of over $9,000\times$ comparing the simplest unoptimized code against the code with the best algorithm and best implementation, which is an astounding achievement by any measure.
 Even comparing against what would be a reasonable simple implementation of the density calculation with cell linked list algorithm, it was possible to achieve over $80\times$ speedup by exploiting the available hardware correctly.
 This code can be recompiled in other x86 CPUs and be **performance portable** in these other CPUs, which is very important both for the longevity and usefulness of the code.

 ​	I also learned some lessons on what **did not work**, which can be just as important in some cases:

 - Don't try to outsmart the compiler re-arranging the contents **of the critical section**.
 Choosing what goes inside the section is fine, but trying to do things like guessing the best way to write `(1./6.)*(2.-q)*(2.-q)*(2.-q)` is usually counter-productive, at least was in my case.
 Just try to write whatever goes there in the simplest way possible.
 - Doing Look-up Tables in the critical section to replace a simple function in the critical section.
 If your function is just a fair amount of arithmetic operations (in my case 12), it is not worth the trouble replacing it for a lookup table, it is simply faster to directly compute.
 If you have very complex function inside, such as a complex integration in the inner-most section, it might be worth it.
 This also applies for functions that can be translated efficiently to machine code, such as $\mbox{sinc}(x) = \sin(x)/x$.
-- Very complex rewrites is usually perform worse then simple re-writes.
+- Very complex rewrites is usually perform worse then simpler re-writes.
 The first try of the code that became the load-balanced outer-loop version involved manually reordering and trying to recycle the old `nblist` structure as a base for facilitating the parallelization, this introduced a lot of confusing logic that was really hard to debug and I ended giving up before making it work.
 Turns out that simply call the complex logic twice, once to get the number of cell pairs and allocate arrays to store the indexes, and another to actually store the precomputed indexes was much easier, simpler and faster.
 Outside the hot region of your code, it usually doesn't matter too much what you do, so making it so it is easier is usually a good idea.
 The final version actually was done by introducing the `if(node_begin <= nb_begin)` in the original pairs calculation, bypassing the two extra functions and additionally simplifying the logic.
 - Guessing how to use compiler flags usually don't work.
 I lost a lot of time trying to figure which flags did what without reading the manual.
 If whenever possible **just read the manual**, specially because flags are different for each compiler.

 ## How far can we still go?